 We hope to provide information you will need to:

-- start a program in your district
+- start a program or host a class in your district

-- expand a program in your district
+- expand a program or class in your district

 - get answers to questions that come up throughout the semester